njh/node-heatmiser-modbus/README.md

-  get-status                         Display thermostat status (including current temperatures) turn-on                            Turn on the thermostat turn-off                           Turn off the thermostat set-temperature <temp>             Set the target room temperature set-floor-limit <temp>             Set the temperature limit for the floor sensor set-frost-temperature <temp>       Set the frost protection temperature (7-17 °C) set-switching-differential <temp>  Set the thermostat switching differential (in °C) set-up-down-limit <limit>          Set a limit on the use of the up and down keys set-hold <temp> <hours:mins>       Set a different temperature for a desired duration set-programme-mode <mode>          Set the programme (schedule) mode for the thermostat set-units <units>                  Set the temperature units used by the thermostat set-time                           Sync the system clock to the thermostat set-auto-dst <on or off>           Enable or disable automatic adjustment for Daylight Saving Time
+  get-status                         Display thermostat status (including current temperatures) turn-on                            Turn on the thermostat turn-off                           Turn off the thermostat hold <temp> <hours:mins>           Set a different temperature for a desired duration set-temperature <temp>             Set the target room temperature set-floor-limit <temp>             Set the temperature limit for the floor sensor set-frost-temperature <temp>       Set the frost protection temperature (7-17 °C) set-switching-differential <temp>  Set the thermostat switching differential (in °C) set-up-down-limit <limit>          Set a limit on the use of the up and down keys set-programme-periods <periods>    Set the number of programme periods set-units <units>                  Set the temperature units used by the thermostat set-time                           Sync the system clock to the thermostat set-auto-dst <on or off>           Enable or disable automatic adjustment for Daylight Saving Time